blockadeio/analyst_toolbench/README.rst

     $ pip install blockade-toolkit [--upgrade]

-The package depends on the `requests`, `grequests` and `tldextract`.
-If these are not present, they will be installed.
+The package depends on several external libraries.
+If these are not present, they will be installed automatically.
+A ``requirements.txt`` file is included in the repository which outlines these dependencies in detail.

 Setup
 -----